sybrew/the-seo-framework/readme.txt

 		* **Added:**
 			* `get_ajax_dispatch_updated_event()`, add (term) or echo (post) this at the end of your AJAX column content to allow binding to the `document.addEventListener( 'tsfLeUpdated', cb );` event in JS.
 * **JS notes:**
-	* Action `tsfLeUpdated` is now dispatched on list edit events, even when no SEO Bar is showing.
+	* Action `tsfLeUpdated` is now dispatched on our list edit events, even when no SEO Bar is showing.
+When expanding on our list edit API, use the new `get_ajax_dispatch_updated_event()` method to ensure consistency.
 * **Other:**
 	* Cleaned up code, like removing more legacy browser syntax.